-The Duties of a Certified Nursing Assistant
+The Role of a CNA

 - Furnishing basic care to patients

 - Maintaining a record of patient’s health status

 - Bathing and dressing patients

 CNAs may also practice in Twining MI nursing homes or long term care facilities.
 In those environments, nursing assistants are more engaged in helping patients with their Activities of Daily Living (ADL).
 ADLs are identified as routine activities that the majority of people perform daily without assistance, such as eating, dressing, or using the restroom.
 Nursing assistants commonly build more of a bond with these patients since they usually stay in the facilities for extensive time periods.
 Frequently, they can become the pipeline between the patient and the rest of the medical staff because of their relationships with their charges.
 Because of this, the CNA’s expertise can be a beneficial resource for planning the proper care and treatment of long term care patients.

 In contrast to some other licensed nurses, certified nursing assistants do not have to obtain a college degree.
 CNA instruction can be obtained at community colleges or at Twining MI vocational or trade schools.
 The length of the training can take anywhere from just one to three months, leading to either a certificate or a diploma.
 Under the 1987 Nursing Home Reform Act, students are required to have at least 75 hours of instruction, 16 of which need to be clinical or “hands-on” training hours.
 Keep in mind that this is the minimal amount of training mandated and that each state has its specific requirements.
 So it’s crucial to make certain that the program you enroll in not only fulfills the federal requirements, but likewise those for the state where you will be practicing.
 One tip is to check with the health or nursing board for your state to make certain that the training course is state certified.
 Along with the training, each state requires a passing score on a competency test for certification.
 Depending on the state, there can be other requirements as well.

 Online CNA Classes